 Scavenger hunts are not only fun, they’re educational, too.
 Get creative and develop your own ideas, or modify any of these to make it fit for your local area and the age of your child.
-This is also a great idea for picnics or family reunions where there are teams working together.
+This is also a great idea for picnics or family reunions where there are teams working together, and for road trips when you need to pass the time.
 Mix things up and provide some more difficult items for tweens and teens and easier items for younger children so they don’t lose interest.

 Nature Scavenger Hunts